divyanshu512-gif/FNP-Sales-Analysis/README.md

   - **Cakes**: Cakes rank fourth and have steady demand throughout the year.
 They are widely used for multiple occasions, including birthdays, anniversaries, and other personal celebrations.

-  - **Raksha Bandhan Products**Raksha Bandhan-related items (such as rakhis and gift hampers) occupy the fifth position.
+  - **Raksha Bandhan Products**: Raksha Bandhan-related items (such as rakhis and gift hampers) occupy the fifth position.
 Their demand is highly seasonal, peaking during the month of August in line with the festival.